 It may also be possible to find specific learning bursaries, for example, NABS has bursaries available for people that want to get back into the media/advertising industry.
 Do you research to make sure that you aren’t missing out on any financial support.

 3. Take out a loan

 We would like to take this opportunity to stress that if you are funding your study using a loan and you aren’t in a financial position where you could easily repay this loan then you should be 100% confident this is a good investment.
 We advise doing due diligence and exploring all the options first.
-If you are committing more than £1000 on a course then we also recommend making sure you ask the learning provider the following questions:
+If you aren't feeling flush and are thinking about investing in a course we also recommend making sure you ask the learning provider the following questions:

 - Average graduation rates for the course: it’s not a given that you’ll graduate as you never know what life will throw at you along the way.
 You’ll want to be sure the learning provider will do all it can to help you graduate because you’ll still be liable to repay your loan either way.

 - Average employment rates: If you're investing in a skills-based course designed to get you into work in a new field/career and you're spending over £1000 then we advise asking for average employment rates in the industry post-course and what the average earnings are for the graduate pool.
 Most learning providers will share successful case studies of their top graduates that have great jobs and careers as a result of studying with them.
 But anyone can find a handful of successes.
 Make sure you ask about averages.
 Digital Mums captures this data on all our courses that have a financial commitment over £999 so any reputable course provider should know and be happy to share this information.

 Pipo has launched the first crowdfunding site where you can raise money to fund your career next steps.

 Pipo works just like any crowdfunding platform, with one big difference: investors are backing you, not a project, company or cause.
 You can raise money for equipment, training or further education - anything that promotes you as an individual and helps you achieve your career goals.